quicwg/base-drafts/draft-ietf-quic-http.md

 request or response containing uppercase header field names MUST be treated as malformed.

-As in HTTP/2, HTTP/QUIC uses special pseudo-header fields beginning with ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
+As in HTTP/2, HTTP/QUIC uses special pseudo-header fields beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
 These pseudo-header fields are defined in Section 8.1.2.3 and 8.1.2.4 of {{!RFC7540}}.
 Pseudo-header fields are not HTTP